kelltom/pdf-page-selector/README.md

-# PDF Page Selector
+# ChiselPDF

 A simple desktop application for working with PDF files.
-PDF Page Selector allows you to extract specific pages from a PDF document by specifying page ranges (e.g., 1-3,5,7-10), or split a large PDF into smaller chunks of a specified size.
+ChiselPDF allows you to extract specific pages from a PDF document by specifying page ranges (e.g., 1-3,5,7-10), or split a large PDF into smaller chunks of a specified size.
 The application features a clean, dark-themed interface built with PyQt6 and supports batch page selection with an intuitive range syntax.

 ## Getting Started